Let’s Make a New Orleans Feast!

 Directions

-• Drain and rinse the beans.
-Set aside
+• Choose whether or not to drain and rinse the beans.
+Set aside (See Note Below)

 • Finely dice celery, onions, and bell pepper.
 Set aside.